How to retire early: 5 tips for early retirement

-Is the idea of working until you’re 75 making you twitch?
-If you’d rather travel, spend time with your family or volunteer your time, you’re not alone.
+Is the idea of working until you’re 75 bringing you down?
+If you’d rather travel, spend time with your family or volunteer, you’re not alone.

 Retirement means different things to different people—and there’s no one right or wrong way to approach it.
 Regardless of your reasons, being able to retire early starts with making a plan.

 Read on to learn some tips that could help you achieve your dream of early retirement.

 - According to the Department of Labor, the average American spends 20 years in retirement.

 - Investing strategies—like the 4% Rule—can make it easier to estimate early retirement savings goals.

 - A person can claim Social Security retirement benefits at age 62.
 But if they wait until they’re 70, they could claim the maximum monthly benefit.

 - A retirement budget could help break large savings goals into smaller monthly chunks.

 There’s no one-size-fits-all approach to retirement.
 That’s why it’s so important to define what your version of retirement looks like.
 Knowing how your current money situation relates to your financial goals could help you shift your spending and savings habits.

 Think about your reasons for wanting to retire early.
 How do your goals and passions factor into your retirement plans?
 For instance, you may want to step away from the corporate world and relocate to your favorite destination spot.
 Or perhaps you want to pursue your favorite hobby or learn a new skill.